 Application: These functions can be used, for example, if you wish to determine the location and size of a hole or a pitch circle using the programmable probing function.

-Soft key Function

-D23 3 POINTS OF CIRCLE D23: Determining the CIRCLE DATA from three points

-Example: D23 Q20 P01 Q30
+Soft key Function D23 3 POINTS D23: Circle data from three points on the circle OF CIRCLE Example: D23 Q20 P01 Q30 The control saves the determined values in the Q parameters Q20 to Q22 .